ArtifactDB/gobbler/README.md

 The Gobbler stores all files in a local directory called the "registry", organized in a hierarchy of project, asset and versions.
 That is, each project may have multiple assets, and each asset may have multiple versions.
 All user-supplied files are associated with a particular project-asset-version combination.
+For consistency with **gypsum**'s terminology, we will define an "upload" as a filesystem copy of user-supplied files into the registry.

 Within the directory, files associated with a project-asset-version combination will be stored in the `{project}/{asset}/{version}/` subdirectory.
 For each project-asset-version combination, the set of all user-supplied files is recorded in the `{project}/{asset}/{version}/..manifest` file.